SonarSource/sonar-plugin-api/README.md

 # sonar-plugin-api

-Java API to develop plugins for SonarQube, SonarCloud and SonarLint.
+Java API to develop plugins for SonarQube (Server, Cloud) and SonarQube for IDE.
-This component was extracted out of SonarQube, and is released independently since v9.5.
+This component was extracted out of SonarQube and has been released independently since v9.5.

 The API is built with JDK 11.